wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * https://learn.hashicorp.com/tutorials/consul/federation-gossip-wan
    <br /><br />

-The Serf <a target="_blank" href="https://en.wikipedia.org/wiki/Gossip_protocol">Gossip protocol</a> is used to ensure that data is distributed, with reliable communication not assumed.
+To ensure that data is distributed with reliable communication not assumed, Consul uses the Serf <a target="_blank" href="https://en.wikipedia.org/wiki/Gossip_protocol">Gossip protocol</a>.
 The protocol provides for:

    * Membership information which enable servers to perform cross-datacenter requests

    * Events broadcasting

    * Failure detection to gracefully handle loss of connectivity

+If Vault is not used, do it the hard way:

 1. Generate Gossip encryption key (a 32-byte AES GCM symmetric key that's base64-encoded).